dmsc/tbxl-parser/README.md

 - `convert_percent`: Replace small integers with the `%*` equivalent, this is only available in _Turbo-Basic XL_ mode.
 - `commute`: Swap arguments to binary operations to minimize runtime.
-- `line_numbers`: Remove all Basic line numbers that are unused.
+- `line_numbers`: Remove all BASIC line numbers that are unused.
 - `const_replace`: Replace repeated constant values (numeric or string) with a variable initialized to the value.
 The initialization code is added before any statement in the program, and tries to use the minimum number